 - No consuming alcohol the morning of and during tournament hours.
 Drinking during weigh in is fine.
 Blue Line Bass Club is not responsible for your action or results of your actions.

 - No fishing within 25 yards of other contestants without permission.
 A boat fishing in our tournament may be given a special ribbon to be tied around your trolling motor so other members know your a BLBC member.

 - Each team must have at least one First Responder (Police, Fire, MP, and EMS)fishing.
 The only exceptions are Blue Line Bass Club sponsors they can have one sponsor fishing in boat and a guest.
 Guest for First Responder or Sponsor team can be anyone who they choose.
 But must pay club dues if fishing more than one tournament a season.
 Your guest is your responsibility.

-- Whether fishing in a BLBC tournament or not, you will be held responsible for any criticism/comments/post/disrespect on social media towards any sponsors or members.
+- Whether fishing in a BLBC tournament or not, you will be held responsible for any criticism/comments/post/disrespect/political opinions on social media towards any sponsors or members.
 A warning or possible removal from the BLBC will be granted by the president or presidents administration of the BLBC.
 If one has nothing good to say, say nothing at all.

 - The BLBC President and or Administrators are responsible for choosing when they deem safe light during take off the morning of BLBC tournaments.
 The BLBC President and or Administrators may also implement a systematic way of take off the morning of the BLBC tournaments if there is a seemingly larger number of BLBC contestants.
 Safety First!
 The BLBC president or president’s administration will also advise at the start of a tournament when a tournament time ends and give specific details, i.e. your boat being inside of the buoys to qualify to weigh your fish, etc. If caught coming in late, contestants will be disqualified from the tournament and will not count towards the championship.